 Inside View was awarded the Koestler Trust’s William Archer Platinum Award for photography, which attracts more than 5,000 entries from offenders across the UK.
 The Trust promotes the arts in special institutions, encouraging creativity and the acquisition of new skills as a means to rehabilitation.

 Artist Jesse Krimes stands in front of his 39-panel mural Apokaluptein:16389067 (federal prison bed sheets, transferred New York Times images, color pencil) installed, here, at the Olivet Church Artist Studios, Philadelphia.
 January, 2014.

 The New York Times has a track record for high quality visual journalism.
-From in-depth photojournalism, to experiments in multimedia; from its magazine’s full-bleed double-trucks, to its backstage reportage at the swankiest fashion gigs; from their man in town Bill Cunningham, to the best images worldwide raked from wires.
+From experiments in multimedia, to its magazine’s double-truck features; from its backstage reportage at the swankiest fashion gigs, to their man in town Bill Cunningham.
 Big reputation.

-NYT photographs are viewed and interpreted in an infinite number of ways.
+NYT photographs are viewed and used in an myriad of ways.
 Even so, I doubt the editors ever thought their choices would be burnished from the news-pages onto prison bed-sheets with a plastic spoon.
 Nor that the transfer agent would be prison-issue hair gel.

 “Doing this was a way to fight back,” says Krimes who believes ardently that art humanises.
 “The system is designed to make you into a criminal and make you conform.
 I beat the system.”

 Last month, I had the pleasure of hearing Krimes speak about his mammoth artwork Apokaluptein:16389067 during an evening hosted at the the Eastern State Penitentiary and Olivet Church Artist Studios in Philadelphia.